 Dog-Friendly: Yes (be mindful of weather) Kid-Friendly: Yes

-Upon first glance, the Mojave desert appears to be a vast land filled with minimal thriving life nor a variety of things to do.
-The secret spots require a little digging and knowledge.
-Located off of Black Canyon Rd. lays one of the most majestic desert hikes I’ve ever done.
-The Mud Caves in the Azna Borrego Desert are a close competitor though if you’re into awe-inspiring desert beauty.
+Located off of Black Canyon Rd. lays one of the most majestic desert hikes I’ve ever done known as the Hole-in-the-Wall Ring Trail.
+The Mud Caves in the Azna Borrego Desert and Valley of the Moon are similar vibes if you’re into awe-inspiring desert beauty.

 Personal Experience: What an exhilarating hike!
 I felt like every step we were oohing and ahhing over the scenery.
 It is so beautiful and unique!
 Apparently the name Banshee Canyon came from the cackling wails that blow through the canyon.
 Just the name alone makes this area even more mysterious.